9 Best IAST Tools (2026)

 Every IAST tool reviewed and compared.
 Agent-based runtime testing that combines SAST precision with DAST context.
 Contrast, Datadog, HCL AppScan and more.

-- We reviewed 9 active IAST tools — 9 commercial and one deprecated (Hdiv Detection, acquired by Datadog in 2022).
+- I reviewed 9 active IAST tools — 9 commercial and one acquired (Hdiv Detection, acquired by Datadog in 2022).
 There are no fully open-source IAST tools due to the complexity of runtime instrumentation.

-- Contrast Assess reports 98% web vulnerability detection rate in NSA CAS testings and 98% detection in NSA Center for Assured Software (CAS) testing with zero false alarms.
+- Contrast Assess reports 98% web vulnerability detection in NSA Center for Assured Software (CAS) testing with zero false alarms.
 Datadog IAST scored 100% on the OWASP Benchmark with zero false positives.

 - IAST produces dramatically fewer false positives than SAST or DAST alone — the agent sees both source code and runtime behavior, confirming that tainted data actually reaches a dangerous sink without sanitization.